-If you have debt, you are probably thinking about how you can pay off as quickly as possible.
+If you have debt, you are probably thinking about how you can pay it off as quickly as possible.
 That is the right attitude, and that means you are getting on the right track.
-However, in almost every case, using home equity to pay debt is not a good idea.
+However, in almost every case, using a home equity loan to pay off debt is not a good idea.

-Let’s take a closer look at HELOCs, the implications of using them and explore other ways to pay down your debt.
+Let’s take a closer look at home equity loans, the implications of using them, and explore other ways to pay down your debt.

-When you set up a home equity line of credit, you are using the value of your home equity as collateral against your loan.
-In most cases, your home equity line of credit will be limited to 85% of your total home equity.
+When you apply for a home equity loan, you are using your home as collateral against your loan.
+In most cases, your home equity loan will be limited to 85% of your total home equity.
 Plus, you may be offered a lower loan amount based on your credit history and other factors.

-Is it smart to use home equity to pay off debt?
+Is it smart to use a home equity loan to pay off debt?

-If you are wondering, ‘Should I get a home equity loan to pay off credit card debt?’ then you are likely under the intense pressure of mounting credit card debt.
-A HELOC may seem like a golden solution to solve your short-term financial problems.
+If you are wondering, ‘Should I get a debt consolidation home equity loan to pay off credit card debt?’ then you are likely under the intense pressure of mounting credit card debt.
+A home equity loan may seem like a golden solution to solve your short-term financial problems.
 However, in reality, it could lead to an even more stressful financial position.

-Many people look at home equity to consolidate debt because the interest rates are often lower than your credit card debt.
-However, even if you could potentially save on interest, it could cost you more financial harm in the long-term.
-No one wants to lose their home and there are other ways to pay off debt that don’t jeopardize the stability of your living situation.
+Many people look at a home equity loan for debt consolidation because the interest rates are often lower than your credit card debt.
+However, even if you could potentially save on interest, it could cost you more financial harm in the long term.
+No one wants to lose their home, and there are other ways to pay off debt that don’t jeopardize the stability of your living situation.

-In general, the benefits of a HELOC are outweighed by the overwhelming risk of losing your home.
-Of course, you’ll need to decide for yourself if a home equity loan is the right fit for your situation.
+In general, the benefits of a home equity loan are outweighed by the overwhelming risk of losing your home.
+Of course, you’ll need to decide for yourself if a debt consolidation home equity loan is the right fit for your situation.

-In terms of your credit score, a HELOC may have a big impact in the short-term.
-Like all loans, you might take a hit to your credit score when you take out a HELOC.
+In terms of your credit score, a home equity loan may have a big impact in the short term.
+Like all loans, you might take a hit to your credit score when you take out this loan type.
 But with on-time payments, you can improve your credit score over time.

-How to pay off debt without a home equity line of credit
+How to pay off debt without a home equity loan

 If you want to pay off your credit card debt, then you have other options.
-You do not need to move forward with a home equity line of credit if you are not comfortable.
-In fact, you should carefully consider your options before applying for a HELOC.
+You do not need to move forward with a home equity loan if you are uncomfortable.
+In fact, you should carefully consider your options before applying for a home equity loan for debt consolidation.
 Chances are that you can find a less risky way to pay down your debt that suits your lifestyle.

 Consider the options below to tackle your debt without putting your home on the line to cover your credit card debt.